 But the fear that David was really going to find his teacher, led to another TPO.
 Upon hearing David had come on campus, the police report states the teacher “began to shake and break down in tears.”
 She told police, “I stay in fear of my safety because of him.”
 So, when a threatening email was sent to the teacher six days later, David became the prime suspect, which put him in violation of the court order prohibiting him from having any contact.

 David says he simply wants the legal troubles behind him so he can focus on creative writing, theater, and his music.
-With all he’s learned in jail, he might even consider a law degree.
+He also has an online business he hopes can provide him financial support.

 Even though he may not know the right words to say, or how to say it, David is still trying to be heard.
 The community, and perhaps eventually jurors, will have to decide if it is a message worth listening.